Yakushima in Rainy Season: Why June and July Are the Best Months to Visit Japan's Ancient Forest

 The Rain as Feature, Not Bug

-The Shiratani Unsuikyo Ravine — the actual forest that Studio Ghibli used as reference for Princess Mononoke — is spectacular in any season.
+The Shiratani Unsuikyo Ravine — the actual forest Studio Ghibli used as reference for Princess Mononoke — is spectacular in any season.
 In the rain, with mist threading through the cedars and moss glowing emerald on every rock and root, it becomes transcendent.

 What the Rain Actually Looks Like